Kyle Harrison (lacrosse)

-Kyle Harrison (born March 12, 1983) is an American retired professional lacrosse player from Baltimore, Maryland.
-Currently, he serves as the PLL Director of Player Relations and Diversity Inclusion.
-He had a 17-year career in professional field lacrosse and played for the United States national lacrosse team twice.
-As a professional lacrosse player, he is a 9-time all-star, 12-time team captain and won the 2017 championship.
-As a college lacrosse player, he played at Johns Hopkins University and was a team captain on the team that went undefeated (16-0) to win the 2005 NCAA Division I Men's Lacrosse Championship.
-The same year, he was the 2005 Tewaaraton Men's Player of the Year Award recipient.
-In 2016, he was inducted into the Johns Hopkins University Athletics Hall of Fame, and the Baltimore Lacrosse Hall of Fame.
-Overall, he has had a illustrious career and has been a visible role model for many players, and has continued to be an ambassador for the sport of lacrosse at large.
-Kyle Harrison is one of the most recognizable lacrosse players of all time and widely regarded as one of the greatest lacrosse players of all time.
-Harrison is also a founding member of the Black Lacrosse Alliance, which seeks "to push the culture of lacrosse forward to become more inclusive and inspire a more diverse generation of lacrosse players".
+Kyle Harrison (born March 12, 1983) is an American entrepreneur and retired professional lacrosse player.
+He now serves as the PLL Director of Player Relations and Diversity Inclusion.

+He had a seventeen-year career in professional field lacrosse, and played for the US national lacrosse team twice.
+As a college lacrosse player at Johns Hopkins University, he played at the two-way midfield position and also took face-offs.
+He was a team captain on the 2005 team that went undefeated (16-0) to win the NCAA Division I Men's Lacrosse Championship.
+The same year, he won the Tewaaraton Men's Player of the Year Award.
+He has been described as "the face of college lacrosse" during that year.
+As a professional lacrosse player, he was a 9-time all-star, 12-time team captain, and won the 2017 championship.

+In late 2009, Kyle Harrison left the Major League Lacrosse (MLL) league to co-found the LXM Pro Tour league, a distinct professional men's field lacrosse league, which was active in 2010 until 2014, when it announced partnership with the MLL.
+In 2016, Kyle was inducted into the Johns Hopkins University Athletics Hall of Fame, the USA Lacrosse Greater Baltimore Chapter Hall of Fame, and the Baltimore Hall of Fame.
+He retired from professional lacrosse in 2021, and was inducted into the National Lacrosse Hall of Fame in 2023, and the Professional Lacrosse Hall of Fame in 2025.

+He is credited with pioneering the jumpshot, his signature move, which is his lacrosse adaption of the basketball jumpshot.
+Additionally, he is credited with popularizing the fake-and-split dodge, also known as the hitch-and-split dodge, also a signature move, which originated as a lacrosse adaption of the Allen Iverson crossover.
+Kyle is widely regarded as one of the greatest lacrosse players of all time.
+He is also widely considered one of the most successful and decorated lacrosse players of all time.
+He is renowned for his athleticism, explosiveness, shooting on the run, versatility and leadership.

+Harrison has also been a distinguished role model for the next generation of lacrosse players, especially within the African-American community.
+In July 2020, he co-founded the Black Lacrosse Alliance, which seeks to push the culture of lacrosse forward to become more inclusive and inspire a more diverse generation of lacrosse players.